How Your Roof Can Fail If There Is Too Much Foot Traffic

 - Keep a log of everyone who goes on the roof and what their purpose is

 - Maintain walkways to your rooftop equipment that would require regular service

 - Monitor the tools and equipment that will be used on the roof

 - Take caution with weather conditions, especially when normal walkways can’t be used

 Tecta America trains its employees with an extensive safety training program that helps our commercial building owners prolong the life of their roofs.

-Check out our website to see where we are located. www.tectaamerica.com
+Check out our website to see all of our locations – www.tectaamerica.com